About Jianna Modern Italian

 At Jianna, house made pastas are created daily.
-Not only linguine or fettucine, but hand rolled pastas and uniquely shaped, extruded noodles such as Casarecce or Tonarelli.
+Not only linguine or fettuccine, but hand rolled pastas and uniquely shaped, extruded noodles such as Casarecce or Tonarelli.
 Italian favorites like Burratta, Char-Grilled Octopus, Potato Gnocchi, Italian cheeses, Spaghetti and unique preparations of fresh seafood fill the menu.
 The restaurant’s extraordinary 40-foot signature bar invites guests to take a seat indoors or outdoors, and to enjoy freshly shucked oysters or indulge in the sliced to order Prosciutto di Parma.
-Jianna’s mixologists are always ready to present a variety of interesting handcrafted cocktails, vibrant and crisp Proseccos, and a wine list designed by Beverage Director Anjoleena Griffin-Holst that embraces the flavors of both Italy and the United States.
+Jianna’s mixologists are always ready to present a variety of interesting handcrafted cocktails, vibrant and crisp Proseccos, and a wine list that embraces the flavors of both Italy and the United States.

 Jianna Modern Italian is where wine and simple, delicious food come together and are best celebrated with family and friends.
 Vi Diamo il Benvenuti! (we welcome you!)